 - Available in a wide variety of shades, including neutrals, brights, and pastels.

 - Not super soft

 This yarn is mercerized 100% cotton, 2-ply #3 crochet thread.
 The number relates to the thickness of the thread.
-You may think #3 is thin but with crochet thread, the larger the number, the thinner the thread.
+You may think #3 is thin, but the larger the number, the thinner the thread with crochet thread.